-In this tutorial, you will create an HEC-HMS meteorological model that uses the inverse distance method to model the May 1996 precipitation event in the Mahoning Creek watershed.
-This is an interpolation method that weights the gage data based on the gage locations.
+This tutorial demonstrates the creation of a meteorological model that uses the inverse distance method.
+You will create a HEC-HMS Meteorologic Model that uses the inverse distance method to model the May 1996 precipitation event in the Mahoning Creek watershed.
+The inverse distance method is an interpolation method that weights the gage data based on the gage locations.
 The basic premise is that gages that are closer to a specific area will be weighted more heavily than gages that are a further distance away.
-The gage network has already been associated with time-series data in the HEC-HMS model; for more information on creating precipitation gage time-series, see Creating Time Series Data.
-The watershed has been represented using a single sub-basin for the entire drainage area above the Punxsutawney stream gage.
+The gage network has already been associated with time-series data in the HEC-HMS model.
+For more information on creating precipitation gage time-series, see Creating Time Series Data.
+The watershed has been represented using a single subbasin for the entire drainage area above the Punxsutawney stream gage.

 Step 2.
-Expand the basin models node, the meteorological models node, and the time series data | precipitation gages node of the watershed explorer tree.
-In this tutorial, we will be using the May1996 basin model (which was also used in the Gage Weights Precipitation Method tutorial).
+Expand the Basin Models node, the Meteorologic Model node, and the Time-Series Data | Precipitation Gages node of the Watershed Explorer tree.
+In this tutorial, we will be using the May1996 Basin Model (which was also used in the Gage Weights Precipitation Method tutorial).
 The Sep2018 model was used in the Gridded Precipitation Method tutorial.
 We will be using the same three precipitation gages that were setup previously in the Gage Weights Precipitation Method tutorial.
-With the gage weights method, the user specifies the depth weights and time weights that HEC-HMS uses to interpolate the gaged rainfall data.
-With the inverse distance method, the gages need to have a specified latitude and longitude before the inverse distance weighting algorithm can be applied.
+With the Gage Weights method, the user specifies the depth weights and time weights that HEC-HMS uses to interpolate the gaged rainfall data.
+With the Inverse Distance method, the gages need to have a specified location (e.g., latitude and longitude) before the inverse distance weighting algorithm can be applied.

 Creating the Meteorologic Model

 Step 3.
-Select each of the three precipitation gages and enter in their respective location information in the component editor.
+Select each of the three precipitation gages and enter in their respective location information in the Component Editor.
 Their latitude and longitude values can be found in the table below.
 If the time series gage has decimal degrees for latitude and longitude you can switch to degrees, minutes, and seconds in Tools > Program Settings > General.

 Components I Create Component I Meteorologic Model